iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 We begin by examining the case of binary classification with 1d inputs.
 To better illustrate the inductive biases of the base TabPFN model, we do not use ensembling in this section unless otherwise indicated.

-Below, we show the predictions for two training samples located at +1/-1, labeled green and red, respectively.
-We see that the probabilities are non-monotonic, as one would obtain from a sigmoid function; not only do we see that the model has higher uncertainty on the far sides of +/-, we see that between them there is a small wiggle.
+Below, we show the predictions for two training samples located at +1 and -1, labeled green and red, respectively.
+We see that the probabilities are non-monotonic, as one would obtain from a sigmoid function; not only do we see that the model has higher uncertainty on the far sides of the training points, we see that between them there is a small wiggle.
 We also see that the decision boundary biased below 0.5; likely this is because TabPFN has learned that features are have right-skewed distributions.

 {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/plusminus1-nonmonotone.png" class="img-fluid" %}

 These wiggles and asymmetry more-or-less disappear once we incorporate ensembling, shown below.
 However, the general shape of the predicted probability function is similar regardless of the number of ensembles.
-This raises the question of what parametric attention function might have been learned by TabPFN.
-No simple dot-product-based or Euclidean distance-based function (used within the softmax operation) exactly recapitulated the observed predicted probabilities.
-However, the general shape of inverse-square-root of Euclidean distance matched reasonably well, particularly between the two training points.

 <div class="row mt-3">
     {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/plusminus1-ensembles2.png" class="img-fluid" %}
 <div class="caption">
     TabPFN predicted probabilities for test data, in red and green, for varying number of ensembles.
 Also shown are the predicted probabilities from using inverse-square-root of Euclidean distance within softmax, in orange and lime-green.
 </div>

+The above results raise the question of what parametric attention function might have been learned by TabPFN.
+No simple dot-product-based or Euclidean distance-based function (used within the softmax operation) exactly recapitulated the observed predicted probabilities.
+However, the general shape of inverse-square-root of Euclidean distance matched reasonably well, particularly between the two training points.
+Still, it appears that TabPFN has meta-learned an attention function that outperforms previously-known attention functions on small datasets.

 Next, we look at the effect of duplicating features.
 We tried repeating the +1 and -1 inputs for a total of 1, 4, 16, and 64 copies, as shown below.
 The effect is to push the predicted probabilities away from 0.5, although we observe  diminishing marginal effects as the number of repeats increases.